 - Consider your pet’s weight when choosing the proper dosage.
 Good advice is not to split one “large dog” dose in half for two small dogs or combine two “small dog” doses for one large dog.

-- Avoid using chemical flea control products on elderly or pregnant animals.
+- Avoid using chemical flea control products on elderly or pregnant pets.

 - Wait 6-8 weeks between flea treatments to avoid toxicity.